adnanzameer/AdvancedTaskManager/README.md

 ## Change approval task information

- The table row of the change approval task information is act as accordion.
+ The table row of the change approval task information acts like an accordion.
 On clicking on the row the change approval task details will show (and hide).

- There are four types of Change approval taks.
+ There are four types of Change approval tasks.

  * Securty setting change